 The standard package for the Guyana arapaima program is 7 nights and 6 days of fishing, with one night on each end typically spent in the Guyanan capital of Georgetown.
-Most packages run Saturday to Saturday.
+Most packages run from Saturday to Saturday.
 Contact Yellow Dog for specific trip dates and availability.

 Non-Angling Activities and Options